Why Presenting with Confidence May Not Be Enough

 With the authentic expert, we have reached the summit.
 He is everything described at level 4 – and more.
 Paradoxically, this more is really less.
 The speaker knows how to filter his information.
 He can tell you what’s important, and what’s not important.
 Why?
 Because only an expert (usually due to lots of experience) can make that distinction.
 He may say that there are numerous arguments for a position (or features of a product), but he will only talk about the few that are relevant.
 Those with little expertise and less experience think they need to say everything – which can be burdensome for the audience.
 He knows what he’s talking about because he’s probably made a few mistakes in the past and has learned from them.
 His experience comes through.
 That ability to be authentic and demonstrate expertise through filtering establishes the deepest form of trust possible with an audience.

 In conclusion, speaking with confidence is important to a degree, but it is often more important for the speaker himself – than for the audience.
-To cross the line into the realm of your audience, you will need to build the trust that naturally comes from being one with yourself and your topic, authentically.
+To cross the line into the emotional space of your audience, you will need to build the trust that naturally comes from being one with yourself and your topic, authentically.